opicacek/gitflow/README.rst

 -------------
 Global (same for all projects)::

-* git config --global reviewboard.url https://example.com/rb/ (the trailing slash is REQUIRED)
+* git config --global reviewboard.url https://dev.salsitasoft.com/rb/ (the trailing slash is REQUIRED)
-* git config --global reviewboard.server https://example.com/rb/
+* git config --global reviewboard.server https://dev.salsitasoft.com/rb/
 * git config --global gitflow.pt.token 12345678910

+**gitflow.pt.token** - Your API Token from PivotalTracker, can be found at https://www.pivotaltracker.com/profile

 You will be prompted for the project-specific settings during ``git flow init`` or other commands when the need arises.